RYWU/Softlayer_API_Website/README.md

 # SoftLayer Portal

-SoftLayer Portal is a website project to showcase some elementary functions needed in a typical cloud management portal.
+SoftLayer Portal is a website project to showcase some elementary functions in a SoftLayer portal implemented with REST API.

 With SoftLayer Portal, you can do things like showing all device name and check its bandwidth, ordering a baremetal server and running some applications with it, this portal project is a good example for developers who are interested in building SoftLayer portal to manage owned SoftLayer instances.